Implycitt/DesktopPet/README.md

    ```sh
    ./run.bat
    ```
-Conversely clicking on the run script will start the program as well
+Similarly clicking on the run script will start the program as well

 <p align="right">(<a href="#readme-top">back to top</a>)</p>